How can we help you?

 ECP Hiring Portal

 This portal provides an interactive tool which allows contractors to review, select and contact eligible ECP candidates.
 Designed to streamline the ECP hiring process, this portal contains the candidate’s resume, certificates and completed safety training courses.
-Candidate information is provided by and maintained by trade organizations, advocacy and workforce training agencies.
+Candidate information is provided and maintained by trade organizations, advocacy and workforce training agencies.

 QUESTIONS: Contact the Illinois Tollway Diversity Department online or call 630.241.6800 with questions about this service.